Join a movement putting diversity to work for resilient coastal life.

 “By engaging with MarineGEO and the people who make up the network, my career has advanced in a thousand small ways and the program has acted as a conduit through which new partnerships, ideas, research projects, and educational opportunities have flowed to me, my students, and my home institutions."
 Dr. Chris Patrick, MarineGEO Lower Chesapeake Bay (Virginia Institute of Marine Science )

 “Whenever I’m asked about the factors that have led to Hakai’s success, I invariably put our partnership with MarineGEO at the top of my list.”
 Dr. Eric Peterson, Founder and Director, the Hakai Institute (MarineGEO British Columbia)Is partnership with MarineGEO right for you?
-We invite you to review our guiding documents and agreement.
-Then tell us about yourself and your organization so we can find the best way to work together.
-We’ll be in touch.
+We invite you to review our Guiding Documents webpage.
+Then reach out to firstname.lastname@example.org so we can discuss next steps and the best ways to work together.

 - Contribute your knowledge as a citizen scientist